Assertive v Aggressive – how men and women think differently in the workplace.

 - They ask a number of questions “ Is this job the very best for me?”, is the best situation for my family?”, “is it allowing me to pursue other interests outside of work?”.

-- Employers who would like to appeal to more potential female recruits must realize the importance of being transparent
+- Employers who would like to appeal to more potential female recruits must realise the importance of being transparent

-- Employers must also recognize that everyone is making flexibility demands.
+- Employers must also recognise that everyone is making flexibility demands.

 Interview stage, appointments and promotion

 A study done this year by PwC, called Time to Change: what has to change for women at work – shows that women traditionally are not self-promoters.

 Women approach promotions in the following ways.